 In this case, the ear is particularly vulnerable, as bacteria and water can penetrate deep into the ear, causing infection, severe pain, hearing loss, or discharge of pus.
 In this case, the eardrum can recover, but surgical intervention is sometimes required.

-How to wash or clean your ears without hurting yourself
+Safe tips to clean your ears

 All you need is a washcloth.
 Or you can try to use one of the other methods below.